 Clean, simplistic design with a surprising number of compartments, pockets, and twin fold-out panels.
 Comes with a convenient mini travel case.
 Velvet lining has a luxurious feel.
-Lockable clasp for added confidence and security.
+Lockable clasp.

 The lock could be a bit more robust, but for most, this isn't a major issue.

-Clever design features 2 trays with a generous assortment of compartments in varying sizes to fit just about any piece of jewelry.
+Clever design features 2 trays with many compartments in varying sizes to fit just about any piece of jewelry.
 Elegant, classy, and highly functional, right down to the decorative magnetic clasp.
-Beautiful packaging makes this great for gifting, too.

 With ribbons holding the lid in place, removing the upper tray can be awkward.

-Wood construction is durable and exceptionally sturdy.
+Wood construction is durable and sturdy.
 Metal hinges do a superior job of holding the lid up when open.
 Features an aesthetically pleasing modern finish with an understated metal clasp.
-Available in several colors.

-If you have a well established jewelry collection, this medium sized jewelry box may not be large enough.
+If you have a large jewelry collection, this medium-sized box may not work.

 Whether you own costume jewelry or pieces made of precious gemstones and metals, you need a special place to keep your beloved jewelry collection.
 Sure, you could stash your jewelry in a drawer, but then you risk losing small items and scratching delicate finishes.
 If you want to keep your rings, necklaces, bracelets, earrings, and other adornments organized and safe, you need a jewelry box.